Appalachian Trail Gear List 2025

 Best Clothing for the Appalachian Trail

-The best clothing for thru hiking the Appalachian Trail is something that involves layers.
-There will be extreme heat and humidity in mid summer and extreme cold and early or late season snow.
-Layers include a good rain jacket, puffy down jacket, mid layer and baselayer.
+The best clothing for thru-hiking the Appalachian Trail is something that involves layers.
+There will be extreme heat and humidity in mid-summer and extreme cold and early or late-season snow.
+Layers include a good rain jacket, puffy down jacket, mid-layer, and baselayer.

-Appalachian Trail hikers are especially prone to reeking of very bad body odour.
+Appalachian Trail hikers are especially prone to reeking of very bad body odor.
 This can be reduced by using Merino Wool Baselayer but they are not recommended for areas with high humidity.
 All layers including down jackets should have some degree of weather protection for the certain rain that will be encountered.

 Best Rain Gear for the Appalachian Trail